Best Reima Rain Gear

 This jacket doesn’t pack down quite as small as our 2.5 layer rain jackets, so it is not my choice to bring along backpacking on longer trips.
 The heaviness of the jacket is really the only downside, and isn’t something I consider a problem for day trips.

 The Lento pants are actually the first rain pants my kids have tried that aren’t bib-style.
 Typically when we hike in wet conditions we wear a one-piece rainsuit, something light and breathable.

 But that doesn’t work as great for times when it’s rained all day so the trail and overgrowth is wet but the sun has come out.
 Having a top and bottom piece and being able to use on or the other or both gives you flexibility on the trail.

-The bottom zip is tall enough that it’s easy to get them on and off over boots.
-They have an adjustable waist so it was easy to get a good fit and both kids loved wearing them.
+It’s fairly easy to get them on and off over boots, though they do not have a bottom zip.
+They feature reflective accents at the bottom.
+They have a button-adjustable waist so it was easy to get a good fit and both kids loved wearing them.

 These pants aren’t ideal for puddle splashing (nor are they designed for it!).
 We tested them this way to be thorough and my son was wet up to his knees.
 There is no elastic inside the pant leg to keep the water out if you are actively splashing water UP the pants!
 (This is where you need the Lammikko!)

 Reima Rain Gear Accessories